German colonial empire: Anticolonial Resistance (1897–1905)

 After the outbreak of a cattle disease in South West Africa in 1897, the Herero spread their surviving cattle out over the area of the colony.
 However, these new pastures had been bought by settlers, who now claimed the Herero's cattle for themselves.
 In 1904, the situation finally escalated into the revolt of the Herero and the Nama, which the understaffed Imperial Schutztruppe for German South West Africa were not able to quell.
 The German government therefore dispatched a naval expeditionary force and subsequently reinforcement Schutztruppe.
 In total, around 15,000 men under Lieutenant-general Lothar von Trotha defeated the Herero forces in August 1904 at the Battle of Waterberg.
 Von Trotha issued the so-called "extermination order" (Vernichtungsbefehl), under which the surviving Herero were driven into the wilderness.
 1800 of the survivors had reached British Bechuanaland by the end of November 1904, while thousands more fled to the northernmost parts of South West Africa, and into the desert.
-The Herero population is estimated at 50,000, of which around half had died by 1908.
+At this time, the Herero population was estimated at 50,000, of which around half had died by 1908.
 The Nama suffered 10,000 deaths, also around half of their population.
 They had fought on the German side against the Herero until the end of 1904.
 This was the first genocide of the 20th century.

 The Maji-Maji rebellion broke out in German East Africa in 1905/6 and its suppression led to an estimated 100,000 native deaths, many from famine resulting from German scorched earth tactics.

 The lack of any true war in Togoland led some in Europe to call it Germany's "model colony."
 But it saw its own share of bloodshed.
 The Germans used forced labor and harsh punishment to keep the Africans in line.

 To minimize dissent the German Colonial Press Law (written 1906–1912) kept the pugnacious settler press under control with censorship and prohibition of unauthorized publications.
 However, in Togoland, African writers avoided the law by publishing critical articles in the adjacent British Gold Coast Colony.
 In the process they built an international network of sympathizers.
-Exposés followed in the print media throughout Germany of the Herero rebellions in 1904 in German South West Africa (Namibia today) where in military interventions between 50% to 70% of the Herero population perished, known as the Herero and Namaqua Genocide.
+Exposés followed in the print media throughout Germany of the Herero rebellions in 1904 in German South West Africa (Namibia today) where in military interventions between 50% and 70% of the Herero population perished, known as the Herero and Nama genocide.
 The subduing of the Maji Maji uprising in German East Africa in 1905 was prominently published.
 The rejection of a supplementary budget to provide further funding for colonial conflicts at the end of 1906 led to the dissolution of the Reichstag and new elections.
-"A wave of anti-colonial feeling began to gather momentum in Germany" and resulted in large voter turnouts in the so-called " Hottentot election" for the Reichstag in January 1907.
+"A wave of anti-colonial feeling began to gather momentum in Germany" and resulted in large voter turnouts in the so-called "Hottentot election" for the Reichstag in January 1907.
 The conservative Bülow government barely survived, but in January 1907 the newly elected Reichstag imposed a "complete overhaul" upon the colonial service.